raine/ytdlwatch/README.md

 See also the example systemd service:
 [ytdlwatch.service.example][example-systemd-service]

+## optional plex integration

+One use case for ytdlwatch is to download videos into a Plex library.
+That part is doable by just creating a new library in Plex, and adding the directory at `OUTPUT_PATH` as media source.
+What maybe remains is a need for mechanism to delete watched videos.
+You can make ytdlwatch to delete watched videos periodically by configuring the Plex related environment variables below.

 ## env vars

+- `LOG_LEVEL`: Log level of the program.
+Defaults to `info`.
+Set to `debug` to see all output from whatever program is used to download videos.
 - `YOUTUBE_API_KEY`: Youtube API key.
 Needed for accessing the given Youtube playlist.
 Create one here (and a new project, if necessary): https://console.cloud.google.com/apis/credentials **required**